redhat-openstack/packstack/docs/packstack.rst

     Password to use for the Block Storage service to authenticate with the Identity service.

 **CONFIG_CINDER_BACKEND**
-    Storage backend to use for the Block Storage service; valid options are: lvm, gluster, nfs, vmdk, netapp, solidfire. ['lvm', 'gluster', 'nfs', 'vmdk', 'netapp', 'solidfire']
+    Storage backend to use for the Block Storage service; valid options are: lvm, nfs, vmdk, netapp, solidfire. ['lvm', 'nfs', 'vmdk', 'netapp', 'solidfire']

 Cinder volume create Config parameters
 --------------------------------------